-Have you been thinking about updating or upgrading your home with a home equity loan, cash out refinance, or home equity line of credit (HELOC)?
+Have you been thinking about updating or upgrading your home with a home equity loan, cash-out refinance, or home equity line of credit (HELOC)?
 Every year, Remodeling Magazine conducts a survey of home remodeling projects that keep track of which home improvements can earn back your investment when it comes time to sell your home.
-While resale value isn’t the only reason you could want to upgrade your home’s appearance or amenities, before you sign your loan documents and get started with your remodeling project, you should probably know the types of projects that do add value, and be aware of the ones that don’t.
+While resale value isn’t the only reason you could want to upgrade your home’s appearance or amenities, before you sign your loan documents and get started with your remodeling project, you should probably know the types of projects that do add value and be aware of the ones that don’t.

 Which home improvements add the most to resale value?

-According to Remodeling Magazine’s 2019 survey of home improvement projects, the average cost of a project was $63.4 thousand, and the average return-on-investment (ROI) was $37.5 thousand for 66.1% cost/value ratio.
-This comparison includes nearly every type of remodeling project you could think of, from master bedroom suite room additions to bathroom and kitchen remodels.
+According to Remodeling Magazine’s 2019 survey of home improvement projects, the average cost of a project was $63.4 thousand, and the average return-on-investment (ROI) was $37.5 thousand for a 66.1% cost/value ratio.
+This comparison includes nearly every type of remodeling project you could think of, from the master bedroom suite room additions to bathroom and kitchen remodels.